Shoulder Pain Physiotherapy in Bristol

 For frozen shoulder, recovery requires patience and progressive mobility work over months rather than weeks.

-For post-operative cases, we respect surgical timelines while preventing excessive deconditioning.
+For post-operative cases, I respect surgical timelines while preventing excessive deconditioning.

 PERFORM